DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GroupSummaries/description.md

 A group summary creates a synopsis for a column data in a group.
 Adding this feature is similar to that of total summaries, except that you should use the **summary**.[groupItems[]](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/) instead of **summary**.[totalItems[]](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/).
-Each array object must consist of at least the [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#column) and [summaryType](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#summaryType) properties.
+Each array object should consist of the [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#column) and [summaryType](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#summaryType) properties.

 This demo groups the sales data by the *"Employee"* column.
-Each group has summaries that do the following:
+Each group displays the following summaries:

-1. Count the number of orders
+- Number of orders
-The quantity is displayed in the parentheses  after the group caption (the default position).
+The summary is displayed in the parentheses after the group caption (the default position).

-1. Determine the maximum sale amount
+- Maximum sale amount
-The value is shown in the *"Sale Amount"* column of the group row.
+The summary is displayed in the *"Sale Amount"* column of the group row.
+To align summaries by the corresponding columns within the group row, use the [alignByColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#alignByColumn) property.

-1. Determine the maximum total amount
+- Maximum total amount
-The value is shown in the *"Total Amount"* column of the group row.
+The summary is displayed in the *"Total Amount"* column of the group row.

-1. Calculate the sum of the *"Total Amount"* column values
+- Sum of total amounts
-The sum is displayed in the group footer.
+The summary is displayed in the group footer.
+To display summaries there, set the [showInGroupFooter](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInGroupFooter) property to **true**.

-To display summaries in the group footer and specified columns within the group row, set the summary object's [showInGroupFooter](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInGroupFooter) and [alignByColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#alignByColumn) properties to **true** as done in this demo.
 You can also display summaries in a certain column within the footer.
 For this, enable showInGroupFooter and specify the column in the
 [showInColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInColumn) property.

 Groups can be sorted by the summary values.
 To configure this feature, add the [sortByGroupSummaryInfo](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/sortByGroupSummaryInfo/) object and specify the compulsory [summaryItem](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/sortByGroupSummaryInfo/#summaryItem) property.
-In this demo, we have sorted the groups by the summary that counts the number of  orders.
+In this demo, we have sorted the groups by the summary that displays the number of orders.